Alexander Stubb: Early life and education

 Stubb spent his childhood in Lehtisaari, Helsinki.
 He played ice hockey in HIFK until his teen years.
 He started playing golf when he was twelve years old and during high school played in the Finnish national golf team.
-In 1986, Stubb graduated from Mainland High School in Daytona Beach, Florida, U.S., and, two years later, graduated from the Gymnasiet Lärkan in Helsinki, then completed his military service at Santahamina.
+In 1986, Stubb graduated from Mainland High School in Daytona Beach, Florida, U.S., and, two years later, graduated from Gymnasiet Lärkan in Helsinki, then completed his military service at Santahamina.

 Stubb won a golf scholarship to Furman University in Greenville, South Carolina, U.S. He was a member of the Finnish national golf team and intended to become a professional golfer after graduation, but studying with political scientist Brent Nelsen and other faculty caused him to quit golf after a year to focus on his studies.
 Stubb graduated with a BA degree in political science from Furman University in 1993.

 The following year he studied French and obtained a diploma in French Language and Civilisation from the Sorbonne University, Paris, in 1994.
 Stubb speaks five languages: Swedish, Finnish, English and French fluently, and to a lesser extent German.

 In 1995, Stubb graduated with an MA degree in political science (European affairs) from the College of Europe in Bruges, Belgium.
-He then went on to pursue a doctorate at the London School of Economics and Political Science under the supervision of William Wallace, Baron Wallace of Saltaire, obtaining his PhD degree in international politics in June 1999.
+He then went on to pursue a doctorate at the London School of Economics and Political Science under the supervision of William Wallace, Baron Wallace of Saltaire, obtaining his PhD degree in international relations in June 1999.
 Wallace later said: "LSE has had a number of extremely bright Finnish students in recent years – but Alex was one of the most outstanding."
 Stubb's thesis was called Flexible Integration and the Amsterdam Treaty: negotiating differentiation in the 1996–97 IGC and it dealt with the 1996–97 Intergovernmental Conference of the European Union.